VolodymyrOrlov/sbt-liquibase/README.md

 * **sbt-liquibase::tag \<tag name\>** "tags" the current database state for future rollback.
 * **sbt-liquibase::locks** lists who currently has locks on the database changelog.

 _sbt-liquibase::up_, _sbt-liquibase::down_, _sbt-liquibase::status_ and _sbt-liquibase::tag_ commands can be applied to all or a subset of databases listed in _databases in sbtLiquibase_ SBT setting.
-To select target database just list their key(s) after the command name:
+To select target database(s) just list their key(s) after a command name, e.g.:

 ```
 sbt "sbt-liquibase::status local"
 ```

 If you don't specify database instance the command will be applied to all configured instances.